surniaulula/wpsso-rrssb/readme.txt

 * *Bugfixes*
 	* None
 * *Developer Notes*
-	* Updated the Pinterest option key prefix from 'rp_' to 'p_' for WPSSO v3.41.0.
+	* Updated all Pinterest option key prefixes from 'rp' to 'p' for WPSSO v3.40.14.

 **Version 1.4.16 (2017/04/16)**